elemc/XMLer/README.md

 Thanks
 ------
-- perchibald for main icon;
+- to perchibald for main icon;
-- oxygen icon theme authors for icon set (http://www.oxygen-icons.org).
+- to the authors icon theme "oxygen" (http://www.oxygen-icons.org).